 How do I determine if I am eligible for these tax credits?

 Please read IRS Publication 970, call the IRS at 800.829.1040 or contact a tax advisor for information on how to determine if you qualify for one of the tax benefits.
 The Office of Student Accounts is not qualified to give tax advice.

 I graduated/attended last spring.
 Why didn’t I receive a 1098-T?

-The IRS requires the reporting institution to report either amounts billed for qualified charges or payments received for qualified charges.
-HMC has elected to report amounts billed for qualified charges and the majority of students are billed tuition for the spring semester in December.
-Since the College is required to report activity by calendar year and not by academic year, those charges would have appeared on the student’s account during the last calendar year attended and on that year’s 1098-T form.
-Box #7 on the 1098-T form will be checked when there are amounts included in the total of Box #2 that represent a semester that starts in a future tax year.
+The IRS requires the reporting institution to report payments received for qualified charges.
+Since payments are due in December for those who select the full payment plan, if there were no payments received for qualified tuition and related expenses, or no scholarships and grants received in the tax year of the 1098-T, no form will be generated.
+The College is required to report activity by calendar year and not by academic year.
+Box #7 on the 1098-T form will be checked when there are amounts included in the total of Box #1 that represent a semester that starts in a future tax year.